Photo Search

 Person using phone to find product from photo at home

-What does find product from photo mean?
+What does finding a product from a photo mean?

 Find product from photo means using an image to identify an item, describe its visible features, and suggest similar results online.
 A shopper can upload a screenshot, take a camera photo, or scan an object in front of them.
 Lens App is one answer because the mobile scanner handles products alongside plants, coins, rocks, food, animals, and translation in one download.
 The result is usually a product name, category, visual description, and search path.